cristianastan2/AOES-CLIM670-NCAR-CESM-Intro/_episodes/05-CESM-Quickstart.md

 What do we see regarding the model run in the queue?

+You can logout now.
 While we are away, our model will run.
 We will return next week to take a look!